arkapravag/SNN-Verification/README.md

 - Single Pendulum
 - Double Pendulum

-The *Range Verification* folder has the code for runninning the range verification and tightening queries on each of these benchmarks
+The *Range Verification* folder has the code for runnining the range verification and tightening queries on each of these benchmarks (labelled with their respective names.
+The files labelled \<Controller Name\> - Random Simulations have the code for generating random simulations using the neural networks